Chapter By-Laws - 2013

 8. Grievances, which arise from the parents, shall be brought to the attention of the team A.D. who will try to resolve the complaint.
-If the grievances still exists, a letter will be written by the parent explaining their complaint and given to the team A.D., who will then give the letter to the Chapter Athletic Director to resolve the complaint, if for any reason the Chapter A.D. cannot resolve the problem he/she will present the letter of complaint to the Executive Board of Directors for disposition.
-Parent’s concerns/grievances over player placement must be submitted to the Executive Board of Directors in writing for disposition.
+If the grievances still exists, a letter will be written by the parent explaining their complaint and given to the Commissioner or the Deputy commissioner.
+Commissioner or the Deputy Commissioner results are final.

 9. Any player/cheer parent who causes discontent or that will not adhere to Barstow Community Football rules may result in removal of that said parent and also the child.
 A child is also responsible for the actions of their parents.
 Their will be no refunds to the parent/guardian for these actions, by the Barstow Community Football Board of Directors

 10. Player Placement: Selection/Placement of players for All Divisions including same division rosters will take place following at least two (2) days of players in full equipment.
-The Commissioner will set date of player placement.
-The higher division head coach will select the top 50% of the registered players excluding 2 coaches’ options—all coaches must be on staff on day 1 of practice.
+The Commissioner or Deputy Commissioner will set date of player placement.

 Section VII - Player Qualification